Jaisalmer And Camel Safari

 While my guide was out setting up (gathering firewood) an older

 gentlemen with long gun walked into the camp.
-I was alone and a
+I was without guide

 little surprised (mostly by his very clean Adidas cap) but a quick